Kroger and Albertsons plan merger to combine 2 largest supermarket chains

 Kroger is the largest supermarket operator in the U.S., with 420,000 employees and more than 2,700 stores, including Ralphs, Harris Teeter, Fred Meyer, and King Soopers.
 Albertsons is the country's second-largest supermarket company, with 290,000 employees and almost 2,300 stores, including Safeway and Vons.

-The two overlap in many markets and their tie-up would involve spinning off up to 375 stores into a separate company.
+The two overlap in several markets, largely in the western part of the country.
+Their tie-up would involve spinning off up to 375 stores into a separate company, the companies said.
 In the Friday announcement, Kroger said it would "reinvest approximately half a billion dollars of cost savings from synergies to reduce prices for customers" and invest $1 billion to raise wages and benefits for workers.

-For both companies, Walmart is a key competitor, as the retail giant is a top seller of groceries in the U.S., along with Amazon and smaller stores.
+For both companies, Walmart is a key competitor, as the top nationwide seller of groceries, and so is Amazon, with its online delivery reach.
 Albertsons merged with rival Safeway in 2015, then unsuccessfully tried to merge with pharmacy chain Rite Aid in 2018 and eventually went public in 2020.

 Antitrust regulators in the Biden administrations have pushed back against megadeals, citing outsize impact on competition and consumer prices.